esl/code-beam-america/_trainings/breakdown-designing-better-liveview-components.md

 - Intermediate
 type: in-person full-day tutorial
 title: Breakdown - Designing Better LiveView Components
 summary: Break down your LiveViews!
 If you want to design good live views, you need to know the tools.
 That means building layered software with components.
-You can make the most of Phoenix LiveView by understanding the tools at your disposal: live components and function components.
 published: true

 ---